practicalwriter/owncloud_quickstart/index.md

 ## Connecting Users to the ownCloud Server

-Users can connect to the ownCloud server through desktop, mobile, and command-line clients.
+Users can connect to the ownCloud server through desktop, mobile, and command-line apps.
+If you would like information on connecting through the command-line, please refer to the [ownCloud documentation](https://doc.owncloud.com/desktop/advanced_usage/command_line_client.html).

-### Desktop Client
+### ownCloud Desktop App

-#### Installing
+The ownCloud Desktop App is available for Windows, Mac OS X, and  Linux.
+Windows and Mac OS X users can download the latest release from the [ownCloud download page](https://owncloud.com/desktop-app/).
+This page will walk you through the specifics of downloading and installing your installation.

+Linux users will need to add repository appropriate to their distribution, install and verify the signing key, and install the desktop app through their package manager.

+---

+**NOTE**

+Linux users need a password manager to login to the sync client automatically.

+---

+For advanced installation topics, refer to the [ownCloud Documentation](https://doc.owncloud.com/desktop/installing.html).

-#### Using
+#### Installation Wizard

+The installation wizard will guide your the process of setting up your account and configuring your desktop app.
+To complete the process, you will need to know:

+- The URL of your ownCloud server.
+- Your ownCloud username and password.

+You will be given the option to sync all your files on the ownCloud server or select individual folders.
+You are given the option to change your default local sync folder from `ownCloud` in your home directory or to skip the folder configuration.

+Click **Connect** to connect the desktop app to your ownCloud server.
+Once you are connected, the desktop app will start syncing your files.
+You may also connect to the web interface or open your local folder through the desktop app.

 #### Configuring Proxy Connections

-The ownCloud Client accesses a configuration file.
+You may configure a proxy connection by editing your a configuration file.
 The file's location varies depending on the operating system:

 Operating System | Location
 ---------------- | --------